You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 claude # start a fresh session

-For VS Code, Cursor, or Windsurf users, there are two routes:
+If you already live in VS Code, Cursor, or Windsurf, there are two ways to integrate:

-• VS Code extension — an integrated UI with buttons and menus for Claude Code's modes and settings.
+• VS Code extension — a dedicated UI with buttons and menus for Claude Code's different modes and settings, embedded directly in your editor.

-• Terminal panel — open a terminal inside your IDE and run claude there.
-This is AI with Avthar's preferred approach.
+• Terminal panel — open a terminal window inside the IDE and run claude there.
+This lets you view file changes side by side while Claude writes or advises.

-Async task handoff Start a long-running task on the web app while you're away, let Claude make meaningful progress, then teleport the session to your local machine when you're ready to review and iterate.
+Teleport for long-running tasks Start a big task on the web or mobile app, let Claude make progress, then teleport the session to your local machine to verify and refine — no need to restart the conversation.

 CH 03 · Beginner · 04:51 ↗ · Tips 5-6